Basis-Theory/basistheory-integration-guides/collections/guides/collect_pii_react/index.md

 ---
 # Collect Customer Data (PII) with React

 Basis Theory is built to handle any payload of data you can serialize.
-The following guide will show you how you can easily tokenize your customer's PII (Personally Identifiable Information) data to keep it safe and secure.
+Once you've completed this guide, you'll know how to use our [React package](https://www.npmjs.com/package/@basis-theory/basis-theory-react) to of how to collect and secure your customer's PII (Personally Identifiable Information) data in 3 simple steps with our Elements, keeping it safe and secure.

 If you'd like to follow along with this guide from scratch, we suggest creating a new React sandbox using <a href="http://codesandbox.io/">codesandbox.io</a> and getting started from there!
 Want to jump right into our sample app? <a href="https://codesandbox.io/s/github/Basis-Theory/basis-theory-js-examples/tree/master/collect-pii-with-elements-react">Find it here!</a>